nestordemeure/nestordemeure.github.io/content/writing/guides/spaced_repetition.md

 * *languages* are the killer app of spaced repetition; it makes it trivial to increase your vocabulary and memorize the rules of grammar.
 It will not be enough to fully grasp a language, but it takes a lot of the work out of the task.
 * *multi-step processes* this could be memorizing a piece of music, a full theater play, a complex hypnotic induction, etc. Anything that has too many steps to fit comfortably in one's head.
 * *scripts* there are [great ways](https://youtu.be/k8k_rNTDjJM) to remember scripts to the exact word; spaced repetition becomes useful when you want to *keep* that knowledge in for the long term or if you want to remember a series of ideas rather than specific words (talks would be an example of something where you do not have to be word-exact).
-* *motor tasks* this one is more tricky to find use for[^motor] but very much worth it when you can find a use case.
+* *maintaining motor tasks* this one is more tricky to find use for[^motor] but very much worth it when you can find a use case.
 Basically, any manual activity that you can practice as a bite-sized thing and classify as pass or fail would fall into this category.
 * *remembering everything* some people just want to remember every movie or book they ever read.
 Adding a summary of it to your system is an easy way to do that if it is of interest to you (I personally [just take notes](/writing/guides/ideas)).
 * *preserve existing knowledge* any knowledge you currently have and fear you will forget with time is, pretty much by definition, perfect for spaced repetition.

 [^imagination]: Most people are surprisingly unimaginative with their applications, focusing on languages and academic knowledge.
 But it can be applied to *most* skills you might want to learn.

-[^motor]: Surprisingly, people have found that spaced repetition works to learn motor skills as varied as [typewriting, archery, and javelin throwing](https://universeofmemory.com/spaced-repetition-apps-dont-work/#:~:text=The%20benefits%20of%20spaced%20study%20had%20been%20apparent%20in%20an%20array%20of%20motor%20learning%20tasks%2C%20including%3A).
+[^motor]: Surprisingly, people have found that spaced repetition works to learn motor skills as varied as [typewriting, archery, and javelin throwing](https://gwern.net/spaced-repetition#motor-skills).

 I would insist on the fact that it is a system designed for *forever learning*.
 If you need to practice for next week's exam, then binging is actually more likely to get you ready in time (!).
 But if you care about remembering the information next month or next year, then spaced repetition is the gold standard.